 As the article explains, the proposed legislation was introduced in late February 2019 and has met with opposition from many of the same groups who opposed a similar bill last year.
 In 2018, the Illinois Coalition Against Domestic Violence opposed legislation that aimed to amend the IMDMA to begin with a presumption of 50-50 shared parenting.
 At that time, Carrie Boyd, the policy director for the Illinois Coalition Against Domestic Violence, emphasized that “courts should not be required to start from this presumption that 50-50 time is always in the best interest of all children everywhere.”

 Other advocacy groups have also opposed the recent legislation, largely thinking about family situations involving domestic violence.
 However, those in favor of a 50-50 shared parenting presumption have underscored their willingness to continue pushing for an amendment to the IMDMA for as long as is necessary.
 For example, Chad Loudermilk, the Illinois Fathers for Equality president and co-founder, argues that research supports an equal parenting presumption.
 In addition to beginning from a presumption that parents will share responsibilities 50-50, House Bill 185 would also require that judges “explain in writing why they chose to deviate from the equal-parenting-time standard and why one parent should have more time than the other” in situations in which the court does deviate from the presumption.

 Currently, the article reports that “dozens of other domestic violence prevention groups and crisis centers have filed witness slips opposing the measure.”

 If you have questions about the allocation of parental responsibilities, a Chicago parenting time attorney can help.
-Contact the Arami Law Office today.
+Contact Arami Law today.